formless-eng/share-v1-core/share/README.md

 ```

 ```
-ganache-cli --defaultBalanceEther 10000 -m $TEST_MNEMONIC
+ganache-cli --defaultBalanceEther 10000
 ```

-**$TEST_MNEMONIC** is an environemnt variable set to a deterministic _test_ seed phrase used to generate the accounts on the local blockchain.
-To generate the first seed phrase automatically, run the same command without the `-m` flag.
 We recommend using tmux or a separate terminal for running ganache so that you can monitor logging in the console while also running additional commands to interact with the chain in a separate terminal window.

 ## Unit Tests